 Applicants must meet the following criteria to be considered for admission to the program:

-- Graduate Record Examination (GRE) taken within five years of application.
-Competitive score on the GRE.
+- Graduate Record Examination (GRE) taken within five years of application with a competitive score

-A minimum of two current years of experience as an RN in an aggressive adult, pediatric, and/or neonatal ICU critical care unit must be complete prior to matriculation into the program.
+- Two years current experience as an RN in an aggressive adult, pediatric, and/or neonatal ICU critical care unit, completed prior to matriculation into the program.

 - Unrestricted Registered Nursing license to practice in the United States at the time of application.
 A Florida license will be required prior to the start of the clinical phase.